civican/legisinfo/42-1/bills/C-69/bill_text.md

     the Minister and the Minister of Foreign Affairs may enter into an agreement or arrangement with any jurisdiction referred to in paragraph (h) or (i) of that definition respecting the joint establishment of a committee to conduct the assessment and the manner in which the assessment is to be conducted.

-  **(2)** If an agreement or arrangement referred to in subparagraph (1)(a)(i) or paragraph (b) is entered into, the Minister must establish — or approve — the committee's terms of reference and appoint as a member of the committee one or more persons, or approve their appointment.
+  **(2)** If an agreement or arrangement referred to in paragraph (1)(b) is entered into, the Minister must establish — or approve — the committee's terms of reference and appoint as a member of the committee one or more persons, or approve their appointment.

+  **(3)** In respect of an agreement or arrangement entered into under subparagraph (1)(a)(i), the Minister must

+    establish or approve the committee's terms of reference, including a specified time limit within which the assessment must be completed; and

+    appoint or approve the appointment of the members of the committee, of which at least one person must have been recommended by the jurisdiction with which the agreement or arrangement was entered into.

 ### Section 94